Language-Research-Technology/ldac-profile/profile/profile.md

 ### A RepositoryObject:

-- MUST have a conformsTo which references the Collection profile URL
+- MUST have a conformsTo which references the Object profile URL

 - MUST have  a `datePublished` property (per RO-Crate) exactly one value which is a string that parses as ISO-8601 to the level of at least a year.
 E.g.: 2000, 2000-10, 2000-10-01T12:34:56+10